raspberrypilearning/stress-ball/en/step_2.md

 Now follow each task given below.
 --- /no-print ---

-You don't need a cat for this game, so get rid of it by right-clicking it and then clicking on **delete**.
+You don't need a cat for this game, so delete it by right-clicking with your mouse and then clicking on **delete**.

 ![screenshot](images/balls-delete-annotated.png)